Pinecrest High School: History

 The school day was changed to a more traditional six-period day, and other changes soon followed as the school slowly returned to the traditional structure.
 Classes returned to a traditional size with larger instruction being offered as the need arose.
 Programs of instruction were greatly expanded with additions in the vocational and business departments.
 In the area of remediation, the program for the educable mentally handicapped was improved while programs for the multi-handicapped, educable/trainable, learning disabled, behaviorally and emotionally handicapped, visually and physically impaired were added.
 Title I Reading was added in 1978 and a Competency Remediation Lab followed passage of the North Carolina Competency requirement.
 Opportunities for the academically talented were also improved.
 Students were able to begin their college-bound English as freshmen.
 Since 1974, seniors have been able to take Advanced Placement English.
 The Mathematics Department offered the traditional courses in algebra and geometry as well as two courses in advanced math, and in 1973, it added Advanced Placement Calculus.
 In 1980, the Science Department expanded its college preparatory courses from five to six when it included Advanced Placement Biology.
 In 1981, the Social Studies Department expanded its program to include Advanced Placement American History.
 Through the Foreign Language Departments, students were given the opportunity to take four years of French or Spanish.
 German was added to the curriculum in 1980.

 In 1982, the school received a new administration whose emphasis centered on returning the school to a more traditional operating mode while retaining the unique aspects that had been successful.
 Increased attention was given to student pride, parental involvement, participation in extracurricular activities, community awareness, and continued academic excellence.
 Results were immediate and tangible.
 Soccer and swimming have been added to the athletic program while a new softball field and a practice field have been constructed.
 Currently, plans are to build a modern football field stadium.
 In the academic area, the school has been recognized twice as a North Carolina School of Excellence.
 An extensive curriculum review has been conducted and courses in data processing, computerized math, computer science, and computerized accounting have been added.
 In local competition such as Quiz Bowl, Morehead nominations, and vocational contests, Pinecrest students have won more than 80% of the awards.
 Community support has continued to grow, as evidenced by the passage of the 1986 School Bond Referendum which provides a $2,500,000 for construction of a new auditorium as well as other money for facility improvement.

-Pinecrest has been a part of quite a few curriculum and building changes and additions.
-Included in these are the following:
+Pinecrest has had many curriculum and building changes and additions, including: